Gigabug

 abc

 1. This compresses QSD down to the lower bound using iterative group Lasso regression.
 Forcing rotation angles to 0 is intuitive but the optimization is expensive.
 This research is formalized mainly in the language of Lie theory as a recursive sequence of Cartan decompositions.
-Despite the constructive and sound theory, the QSD decomposition does not have the flexibility of trading off precision and length.
 They consider different templates for hardware topology.

-2. This proves an error bound on approximately block encoding a target matrix $A$ using UCR gates.
+2. This proves an upper error bound on approximately block encoding a target matrix $A$ using UCR gates.
+It shows that for common matrices the error is well below the bound.

 $$ δθ = θ ̃ − θ = ( Hˆ(⊗2n) P G ) δ θˆ , $$